-CDC 1801 Grant: Brooklyn Center Community Schools (BCCS) is entering it's second year of a five year grant through the CDC.
-The CDC 1801 grant is implemented through the Minnesota Department of Education (MDE), and is focused on increasing student wellness in schools, through greater access to phyiscal activity opportunities, access to nutritious foods, and management of chronic medical conditions.
+CDC 1801 Grant: Brooklyn Center Community Schools (BCCS) is in the fourth year of a five year grant through the CDC.
+The CDC1801 grant is implemented through the Minnesota Department of Education (MDE), and is focused on increasing student wellness in schools, through greater access to physical activity opportunities, access to nutritious foods, and management of chronic medical conditions.
 Read more about the grant here.
-In the 2019-20 school year we will be using the funding to support programs such as asthma monitoring, equipment for movement opportunities during the school day, supplies for an after-school cooking class, called "Our Whole Table", and more.
+In the 2021-22 school year we will be using the funding to support programs such as student-centered emotional well-being spaces, mindful movement opportunities during the school day, nutrition education with local and culturally-diverse produce for students, families and staff, staff wellness programs and more.
 In the 2018-19 school year, through the partnership with MDE, BCCS created a series of videos to support mindful movement in schools.

 BCCS is also excited to implement the "Harvest of the Month" pilot project through the MN Department of Agriculture, in collaboration with the MN Department of Education.
 During the 2021-22 school year we will offer monthly cafeteria taste tests, featuring locally-sourced produce and foods.

 PrairieCare Fund Grant: BCCS is excited to be a recipient of a 2021-22 grant through the PrairieCare Fund to support student mental health.
 The funds will support the implementation of the student-created "Purple Rooms" plan at Brooklyn Center Middle and High School STEAM (BCS) and Brooklyn Center Early College Academy (ECA).
 The "Purple Rooms" will be student-centered spaces to support mental health and emotional wellbeing.
 The student-led grant implementation team will create a space where each student feels welcome and comfortable and will be used for students to process life experiences in real time.